maziac/DeZog/design/AddingNewAssemblers.md

 where XXX is the name of your assembler.

+## macOs/Linux/Windows

+Please test parsing/debugging on macOs (or Linux) and on Windows.
+Reason is the different line endings used in both. macOs/Linux uses "\\n" whereas Windows uses "\\r\\n".
+Sometimes this generates trouble.

 # Don't forget the documentation

 Document the new assembler configuration inside [Usage.md](../documentation/Usage.md) in the chapter "Assembler Configuration".